ManageEngine recognized in the 2023 Gartner® Magic Quadrant™ for Application Performance Monitoring and Observability. Read the report✕

 Linux server performance monitoring, when done efficiently, adds great value to the productivity of the organization.
 However, monitoring and debugging Linux performance problems is a tough job for sysadmins.
 Proactive Linux performance monitoring tools such as Applications Manager can help monitor Linux performance and pinpoint the root cause of issues by giving complete visibility into all the processes running in the system.

 Inspite of being a highly flexible, customizable, and scalable platform, there are several issues encountered by IT admins while monitoring Linux.
-Our optimal Linux server performance monitoring tool will help you track key metrics like:
+Our optimal Linux server performance monitoring tool will help you keep an eye on important attributes such as the Thread count, Process count, Major page faults, Context Switches, current Server Time, and the Server Uptime, which shows you how long the server has been up and running.
+Other key metrics monitored by the tool include:

 Applications Manager's Linux performance monitoring tool extensively shows CPU utilization with the break up of individual core utilization and their status.
 Keep an eye on critical attributes such as run queue, blocked processes, user time (%), system time (%), I/O wait time (%), Idle time (%), and Interrupts/sec.
 Allocate and manage CPU resources to avoid performance bottlenecks.